nibble0101/backend-technologies/README.md

                         );
           ```
-         Setting the failureFlash option to true instructs Passport to flash an error message using the message given by the strategy's verify callback, if any.
-This is often the best approach, because the verify callback can make the most accurate determination of why authentication failed.Alternatively, the flash message can be set specifically.
+         Setting the failureFlash option to true instructs Passport to flash an error message using the message given by the strategy's `verify callback`, if any.
+This is often the best approach, because the `verify callback` can make the most accurate determination of why authentication failed.Alternatively, the flash message can be set specifically.
          ```javascript
               passport.authenticate('local', { failureFlash: 'Invalid username or password.' });
          ```
-         A successFlash option is available which flashes a success message when authentication succeeds.
+         A successFlash option is also available which flashes a success message when authentication succeeds.
          ```javscript
              passport.authenticate('local', { successFlash: 'Welcome!' });
          ```
-         Is it possible (logical) to provide `failureFlash` and `successFlash` concurrently to the object?
+         Is it possible (logical) to provide `failureFlash` and `successFlash` concurrently to the object ?
          **NOTE**

            Using flash messages requires a `req.flash()` function.
-Express 2.x provided this functionality, however it was removed from Express 3.x.
+Express 2.x provided this functionality, however it was removed from Express 3.x. ( Why was it removed if useful?).
 Use of [connect-flash](https://github.com/jaredhanson/connect-flash) middleware is recommended to provide this functionality when using Express 3.x.

 # References